 Contact First Look to get help with your divorce in Wisconsin.

 Divorce costs depend on your situation.
-A cooperative litigation case involving no kids and few assets handled amicably may cost as little as $3,500.
+A cooperative litigation case involving no kids and few assets to divide, handled amicably may cost as little as $3,500.
 The figure goes up from there depending on the issues involved, whether a Guardian Ad Litem is necessary to handle disputes over children, whether the case involves domestic abuse or substance abuse, the degree of communication between the parties, and the parties’ willingness to compromise.
 Traditional divorces which involve domestic violence or having bitter custody/placement disputes might cost as much as $25,000-40,000.
 Collaborative divorces generally generate less attorneys’ fees than in traditional high conflict litigation, but the cost savings again depends on the willingness of the parties to communicate and compromise.
 Costs are also driven by the competency and professionalism of your spouse’s attorney.
 Some attorneys are more “aggressive” than others.
 This does not mean they fight harder or better for their clients.
 It might simply mean they would rather fight (and generate fees) than work toward compromise.
 Fights always cost more than compromise, both economically AND emotionally.
 Be wary of the attorney who bills himself as “aggressive,” as it is no guarantee you will get the results you want in your case — but you will certainly pay for the fight.

 No. The code of ethics for lawyers prohibits one attorney from representing both parties to a divorce/separation/paternity.
 The reason is the obvious conflict of interest which exists between the parties.
 One lawyer cannot possibly give good advice to both sides of the dispute.
 However, an attorney can represent one party and the other party can go unrepresented.
 As long as there is an understanding (and generally a signed document) that the lawyer represents only one of the parties, the parties can still go forward with only one attorney in the room helping facilitate the resolution of their family law matter.